nwon24/nlp/nlp.md

 more advanced models outperform the earlier, simpler models.

-Avenues for further investigation include a more systematic analysis of how the hyperperamaters affect the model performance.
-In this project I just varied the hyperperameters manually, eventually settling on a set of parameters I could use for model comparison; a more thorough, and perhaps automated, approach would perhaps reveal more insight into the what the optimal peramaters might be and how they affect model performance in general.
+Avenues for further investigation include a more systematic analysis of how the hyperparameters affect the model performance.
+In this project I just varied the hyperparameters manually, eventually settling on a set of parameters I could use for model comparison; a more thorough, and perhaps automated, approach would perhaps reveal more insight into the what the optimal parameters might be and how they affect model performance in general.
 Increasing the number of samples in the training data would also make model comparison easier, since the more data there is the likelier the model performance will be limited by the intrinsic nature of the model and not the lack of training samples.
-Indeed, as the number of samples increased to 100000 the LSTMs with pretrianed embeddings, in particular, performed better than when the number of samples was only 20000 or 30000.
+Indeed, as the number of samples increased to 100000 the LSTMs with pretrained embeddings, in particular, performed better than when the number of samples was only 20000 or 30000.
 Unfortunately due to memory constraints such a large number of training samples could not be tested with the CNN or the transformer, and so a